Multi-point Green's functions for SLE and an estimate of Beffara: Multi-point Green's function

 Before going through the details of the proof, we briefly sketch the argument.
 To estimate

 we wish to show that this probability is carried mostly on curves which get within $\epsilon$ of $z$ in conformal radius before decreasing the conformal radius of $w$ much at all.
-To show that the curves which do not do this are negligible, we use Lemma \ref{mainBef}.
+To show that the curves which do not do this are negligible, we use Lem\-ma~\ref{mainBef}.

-On the event that the curve stays bounded away from $w$, we know the Green's function for getting to $w$ stays uniformly bounded, allowing us to use convergence of the conditioned measures $\E[ \ \cdot \ | \ \xi < \infty]$ to $\E^*[ \ \cdot \ ]$, the two-sided radial measure, as measures on the $SLE$ curve up until some fixed conformal radius $\eta \gg \epsilon$.
+On the event that the curve stays bounded away from $w$, we know the Green's function for getting to $w$ stays uniformly bounded, allowing us to use convergence of the conditioned measures $\E[\cdot\,| \xi< \infty ]$ to $\E^*[\cdot]$, the two-sided radial measure, as measures on the $\mbox{SLE}$ curve up until some fixed conformal radius $\eta\gg\epsilon$.

 This would be everything if it were not for the fact that the tip of the curves (the portion very near $z$) under the conditioned measure versus the two-sided radial measure have very different distribution.
-To handle this, we use Lemmas \ref{approachlem} and \ref{approachlemcond} to show that under both measures the tip stays close to $z$ most of the time in Euclidean distance, and then Lemma \ref{GreensLemma} tells us that the Green's function for getting to $w$ is insensitive to these changes.
+To handle this, we use Lemmas~\ref{approachlem} and~\ref {approachlemcond} to show that under both measures the tip stays close to $z$ most of the time in Euclidean distance, and then Lemma \ref {GreensLemma} tells us that the Green's function for getting to $w$ is insensitive to these changes.

-To aid in the understanding of the proof, Figure \ref{GreensFig} shows diagrammatically the various distances considered and the approximate shape of a curve in the main term.

-\begin{proof}[Proof of Theorem \ref{multitheorem} given Lemma \ref{mainBef}] We first split according to how close we get to $w$ before getting close to $z$.
-Fixing some $r < |z-w|/2$, by Lemma \ref{mainBef} we see that for some $\alpha > 0$
+To aid in the understanding of the proof, Figure~\ref{GreensFig} shows diagrammatically the various distances considered and the approximate shape of a curve in the main term. \begin{pf*}{Proof of Theorem~\ref{multitheorem} given Lemma \ref{mainBef}} We first split according to how close we get to $w$ before getting close to $z$.
+Fixing some $r < |z-w|/2$, by Lemma~\ref{mainBef} we see that for some $\alpha> 0$

 Let $\F_\xi$ denote the $\sigma$-algebra generated by the stopping time $\xi$.
-By applying Lemma \ref{fastGreen} to $w$ in the domain $H_\xi$, we see if $\delta \leq r/2$,
+By applying Lemma~\ref{fastGreen} to $w$ in the domain $H_\xi$, we see if $\delta\leq r/2$,

-Applying Lemma \ref{fastGreen} to $z$ in $\Half$ combined with the previous equation implies
+Applying Lemma~\ref{fastGreen} to $z$ in $\Half$ combined with the previous equation implies